Culture

 Why Some Conservatives Are Upset

-Soon after the video went viral, some conservative influencers claimed the skit targeted Erika Kirk, the widow of activist Charlie Kirk.
+Soon after the video went viral, some conservative influencers claimed the skit targeted Erika Kirk, the widow of Charlie Kirk.
 They argued that Druski mocked a woman who has experienced public grief.
 While there are striking similarities, the video never mentions her.
 Furthermore, Druski never mentions her.

 Instead, the parody focuses on a broader political aesthetic.
 Such as the branding, the messaging, and the way certain public figures present themselves.
 That distinction matters, even if critics chose to ignore it.